sikozonpc/Algorithms/README.md

 ## Trees

+In computer science, a binary tree is a tree data structure in which each node has at most two children.

 ![Tree](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg/200px-Binary_search_tree.svg.png)

-> Tree with Size 9, Depth of 3 and with a 3 as the Root
+> Tree with Size 9, Depth/Height of 3 and with a 8 as the Root

 To be a tree one must: